Q. How can the Support Group Help?

-Q. If my relatives at King’s College Hospital need to know anything about finding their way round the hospital or the area in South London where it is located, who should they ask?
+Q. If my relatives need to know anything about finding their way round the hospital or the surrounding area, who should they ask?

 The Health and Social Care Board will reimburse all reasonable expenses for one relative’s stay at King’s.
 On returning to Northern Ireland -

 * Please keep all receipts for accommodation and necessary travel when in London.
 Always ask for a receipt if travelling by taxi.
 Showing receipts will make it much easier to process your claim.
 Expenses for meals will be reimbursed at the rate of £15 a day.
 It is not necessary to keep receipts for food.